Home » Water Softening » Water Softener Guides » Where to Discharge Water Softener Backwash with Ease

 Dry Well

-When digging the well, ensure that it sits above the high water level.
-The well should be capable of holding and absorbing large volume of backwash discharge at a slow pace.
+When digging the well, ensure it sits above the high water level.
+The well should also be capable of holding and absorbing large volumes of backwash discharge at a slow pace.

 3. Discharge Backwash in The French Drain